 To The Editor, Governor Pat McCrory proclaimed January to be Stalking Awareness Month in North Carolina.
 He is the first governor to do so.
 Stalking can be defined as

 By Tori P. Haynesworth For The Chronicle City officials, Winston-Salem Police Department officials and Family Services of Forsyth County held a candlelight vigil, promoting Domestic Violence Awareness Month on Thursday,

-(Above: Rep. Ed Hanes) A new program designed to combat domestic violence and give victims peace of mind could be introduced into Forsyth County, if approved by the N.C.
-Senate.
+(Above: Rep. Ed Hanes) A new program designed to combat domestic violence and give victims peace of mind could be

 (pictured above: Chanel Davis A view of Family Services’ 1200 S. Broad St. headquarters.)
 Family Services has a new vision statement